vapvarun/agency-operations-manual/WBCOM_Agency_Operations_Manual.md

 - Reset annually on [January 1st / hire date anniversary - specify]

 **Carry Forward Policy:**
-- Annual leave: Maximum 5 days can be carried to next year
 - Casual/Sick leave: Cannot be carried forward (use it or lose it)

 ---